Judgment Labs Logo

 Image of a basic trace

-Create a Behavior Judge
+Create a Behavior

-Navigate to Judges section
+Navigate to Behaviors section

 • Name the judge Helpfulness Scorer